 First Nations peoples face the inherent uncertainties and challenges of this pandemic, with added concerns for communities lacking access to urgent respiratory care, necessary sanitation supplies, medicines, equipment, and food supplies.
 Using this platform, FLNC can help community leaders communicate the immediate need for social distancing, share how they are advocating for First Nations concerns, and enable people to get information quickly—helping prevent the spread of the virus and protect vulnerable communities.

-In the days since British Columbia declared a state of emergency, the team at FNLC has worked tirelessly to support urban and remote First Nations communities across the province.
+In the days following British Columbia's announcement that they were in a state of emergency, the team at FNLC worked tirelessly to support urban and remote First Nations communities across the province.
 FNLC is a group of political executives from the B.C.
 Assembly of First Nations, First Nations Summit, and the Union of BC Indian Chiefs, who coordinate their approaches to issues relevant to First Nations peoples in B.C.

 If we can help you, please connect with our team.